Duane Betts: Career

 In December 2018, Betts and Devon Allman announced the formation of the Allman Betts Band and recorded the group's debut album, Down to the River, at Muscle Shoals Sound Studio.
 Among the group's members was Berry Oakley Jr., whose father had been a member of the Allman Brothers Band with Gregg Allman and Dickey Betts.

 Betts released his debut EP, Sketches of American Music, on April 26, 2018, along with a video, directed by Austin Lynch, of the record's first single, "Taking Time."

 The six-song set, with sessions produced by Steve Cropper (Booker T. & the M.G.'s) and Marc Ford (Black Crowes), and executive produced by Betts, contains five originals co-written by Betts and songwriter Stoll Vaughan, as well as a cover of Dickey Betts' "California Blues."

 Dickey Betts announced his return from retirement in December 2017.
 On May 17, 2018, he officially debuted his new band, with Duane Betts returning on guitar, at a concert in Macon, Georgia.

 In 2020, The Allman Betts Band issued its second album, Bless Your Heart.
 After extensive touring throughout 2021, the group announced its indefinite hiatus.

 In the spring of 2022, Duane Betts started sessions for a solo album.
-He and his band- Johnny Stachela (guitar), Berry Duane Oakley (bass), John Ginty (keyboards), and Tyler ‘Falcon’ Greenwell (drums)- recorded tracks at Derek Trucks and Susan Tedeschi’s Swamp Raga studio in Jacksonville, Florida for what would be Betts’ debut solo LP, Wild and Precious Life.
+He and his band- Johnny Stachela (guitar), Berry Duane Oakley (bass), John Ginty (keyboards), and Tyler ‘Falcon’ Greenwell (drums)- recorded tracks at Derek Trucks and Susan Tedeschi's Swamp Raga studio in Jacksonville, Florida for what would be Betts’ debut solo LP, Wild and Precious Life.
 The album was mixed in July 2022 by Grammy-winning engineer and producer, Jim Scott.

-In October 2022, Betts was a featured guest of Phil Lesh and Friends at Lesh’s October 31 appearance at the Capitol Theatre.
+In October 2022, Betts was a featured guest of Phil Lesh and Friends at Lesh's October 31 appearance at the Capitol Theatre.
 In April 2023, Betts once again joined Lesh, at the Skull and Roses Festival in Ventura, California.

 Wild and Precious Life was officially released on July 14, 2023, on Royal Potato Family records.
-The first single, “Waiting on a Song,” debuted in April 2023, followed by “Stare at the Sun,” in May.
+The first single, "Waiting on a Song," debuted in April 2023, followed by "Stare at the Sun," in May.
 The latter featured Derek Trucks guesting on guitar; one of several guests on the album, including Marcus King and Nicki Bluhm.
-A third single, “Saints to Sinners,” was released in June.
+A third single, "Saints to Sinners," was released in June.
+Behind-the-scenes photography for the album’s promotional materials was captured by photographer Heather Nigro.

 A U.S. summer tour in support of the album commenced in June 2023, with Duane Betts & Palmetto Motel- consisting of Betts, Johnny Stachela (guitar), Pedro Arevalo (bass), and Vince Fossett Jr. (drums)- embarking on co-headlining dates in June with Maggie Rose, that included Betts’ debut at the Grand Ole Opry, and followed by Duane Betts & Palmetto Motel headlining dates and festival appearances in July and August.